dipt-pa1493-ht26/pa1493-template/PROJECT_BOARD.md

-# Setting Up Your Project Board
+# Your Project Board

-Your repository does not come with a Project board — you need to create one yourself, early in the course.
-This board **is your backlog**: the Issues you write hold the description of each user story, feature, or task, but the board is where you track priority, effort, and which sprint each item belongs to.
+Your Project board has already been created and linked to this repository — you don't need to create one yourself.
+You already have Write access, and your Technical Reviewer already has Read access.

+**⚠️ Do not rename your board.** It's automatically tracked by name — renaming it will break that tracking and cause a mess to untangle later.
+Leave the title exactly as it is.

-You'll need a working board by the end of Sprint 1 — **Status Report 3 (due Fri 25 Sep, w39) asks for your Project Board**, so don't leave this until the last minute.
+You'll need your board fully set up by the end of Sprint 1 — **Status Report 3 (due Fri 25 Sep, w39) asks for your Project Board**, so don't leave this until the last minute.

 ---

+## Step 1: Confirm Your Default Repository

+Do this once, right away:

+1. Open your board (from your repo's **Projects** tab).
+2. Click the **...** menu (top-right) → **Settings**.
+3. Under **Default repository**, select your own repository (it's the only one linked, so there's no ambiguity).
+4. Click **Save changes**.

+Once this is set, any new item you type directly into the board becomes a real Issue in your repository automatically — not just a placeholder "draft" that goes nowhere.

-## Step 1: Write Your Issues First
+## Step 2: Write Your Issues First

-Before setting up the board, it's easiest to first create your Issues — every user story, feature, and task, using the templates in this repo.
+Before filling in the board, it's easiest to create your Issues first — every user story, feature, and task, using the templates in this repo.
 Once you have Issues written, you can **import them all into your board at once**, instead of adding them one by one.

-## Step 2: Create the Board (Table view)

-For your first time using GitHub Projects, start with the **Table** view — it looks and works like a spreadsheet, and matches the backlog table format from Artefact 01.

-1. In your repository, go to the **Projects** tab → **New project**.
-2. Choose the **Table** template.
-3. Give it a name, e.g. "Backlog."
+## Step 3: Import Your Issues

-4. Click **+ Add item** at the bottom of the table, then choose **Add item from repository**.
-Select your Issues — you can select several at once — and they'll all be imported as rows on the board automatically.
+1. In the table, click **+ Add item** at the bottom, then choose **Add item from repository**.
+2. Select your Issues — you can select several at once — and they'll be imported as rows automatically.

+Alternatively, once Step 1 is done, you can also just type a new item's title directly into the board — it'll be created as a real Issue in your repo right away, no separate import step needed.

-## Step 3: Set Up the Three Fields
+## Step 4: Set Up the Three Fields

 You only need to do this once.
 In the table, click the **+** at the end of the column headers to add a new field, and add these three: